wilfriedbarth/wb-blog/src/pages/posts/2019-02-03-neovim-tooling-for-clojure/index.md

 ---
-title: "Neovim Tooling for Clojure"
+title: 'Neovim Tooling for Clojure'
-description: "My current Neovim setup for editing Clojure"
+description: 'My current Neovim setup for editing Clojure'
-keywords: ["Vim", "Neovim", "Clojure"]
+keywords: ['Vim', 'Neovim', 'Clojure']
-date: "2019-02-03"
+date: '2019-02-03'
 ---

 This past Saturday I devoted an afternoon to configuring my Neovim setup for Clojure.
 Here are the